How to Talk to Your Houseplants (And Why They Might Be Talking Back)

 Let’s talk about leaf praise.

-Plants thrive on attention.
-Not just sunlight and water and well-draining soil, but love.
+Plants thrive on attention, not just sunlight and water and well-draining soil, but love.

 You think that monstera doesn’t know you gasped when you saw that new fenestration?

-“Oh my god, you're STUNNING,” you can say.
+Tell it.
+Let it know, “oh my god, you're STUNNING,” you can say.
 “Look at this new growth.
 You are a literal work of art.
 Who gave you permission?”

 Talking Tip #5: Apologize When You Mess Up

-Overwatered?
-Forgot a window open during a frost?
+Overwatered or forgot a window open during a frost?
 Left for vacation and came back to a graveyard?

-Seriously.
-Say, “I messed up.
+Apologize.
+Seriously, say, “I messed up.
 I’ll try better next time.”

 Okay, But What If They’re Talking Back?

+Some swear plants can communicate telepathically.
 Others swear they just know when a plant is happy, or when it’s asking for something.

 There’s a word for that: interoception.
 It’s the sense of what’s happening inside your own body, and the way you tune into small changes in your environment.
+Or insanity, but I prefer interoception.

 When a plant changes color or droops slightly or seems to lean toward your voice, you notice.
+That’s dialogue.

-It’s not English.
-But it’s communication.
+It’s not English, but it’s a form of communication.

 A Plant’s Love Language